-A quick review of the Item # 20 above summarizes the new and continuing certificate cycles that were offered from Fall 2005-Spring 2008.
-The associate degree programs are full-time and ongoing so that a student may enter at any semester and be able to complete their coursework.
+A quick review of the Item # 20 above summarizes the new and continuing certificate cycles that were offered from Fall 2006-Spring 2009.
+The associate degree programs are full-time and ongoing so that students may enter at any semester and be able to complete their coursework.

 What is new regarding some of the short term certificate programs is the use of external funding to pay for the lecturers or for student scholarships.
-The Molokai Program worked with Molokai RDP in AY 2007/2008 to support instructional costs for computer classes which allowed the students to attend tuition-free.
+The Molokai Program worked with Molokai RDP in AY 2007/2008 to support instructional costs for computer classes, which allowed the students to attend tuition-free.
 A special Farm Recordkeeping Class was scheduled for the USDA Farm Service Agency (FSA) for students who were recipients of their agricultural loans.
-Lastly, the Molokai Education Center continues to work with the Pookela NHCTEP to provide tuition free opportunities for Native Hawaiian students.
-These externally funded classes greatly contribute to increased enrollments as well as reaching Molokai residents who do not normally attend college.
+Lastly, the Molokai Education Center continued to work with the Pookela NHCTEP in 2008-2009 to provide tuition-free opportunities for Native Hawaiian students.
+These externally funded classes greatly contribute to increased enrollments and reach Molokai residents who do not normally attend college.